jimktrains/email_ng/README.md

 * Send Vouch (voucher mail + voucher_sig(vouched email))
 * Request recipient's public key
  * Receiver may return random, but valid value for non-existent addresses
+* Sender must have a PTR record
+ * Certs on IPs are not valid

 Receiving Server Restrictions
 * Receiver must not delete an email without user interaction